-Since then I have published six more novels, several of which have been Sunday Times Top Ten Bestsellers, and all of which have also been published overseas.
-I have been a full-time writer for a number of years, and currently live in a quiet village near Bath.
-I have two cats (with whom my Instagram followers will be familiar) and when I’m not writing I’m usually reading, gardening, walking, cooking and travelling as much as I can.
+Since then I have published seven more novels, several of which have been Sunday Times Top Ten Bestsellers, and all of which have also been published overseas.
+2022 sees the launch of my first crime novel, writing as Kate Webb.
+I have been a full-time writer for over a decade, and currently live with my partner in a rural village near Bath.
+I have two cats (with whom my Instagram followers will be familiar) and when I’m not writing I’m usually reading, gardening, walking or rummaging around a junk shop.

 'Katherine's writing is rich, vivid and evocative and her characters breathtakingly real.'